se-edu/learningresources/contents/ai/ml.md

 Interpreted languages such as Python and R speed up prototyping iterations as they are less verbose than compiled languages like Java or C.
 Visualizations such as bar charts, graphs or just displaying the data assist in analysis and sharing of findings.

 Code style, clarity and maintainability are less of a priority at this stage.
-A good example of Juptyer notebooks in use can be found in the following link from Kaggle. ([link](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python))
+A good example of Juptyer notebooks in action can be found in the following link from Kaggle. ([link](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python))

 ### Prototyping Workflow
 Prototyping can be broken down into the following phases: